jhadev/script-club-projects/homework/README.md

 ## Session 3

-1. Write a function that takes two numbers and returns their product.
+1. Write a function that takes a price and tax rate, calculates the total with tax, and handles invalid inputs (negative numbers or non-numbers).
+Use default parameters and error handling.
+Assume a default 20% tax rate.
-2. Create an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) to check if a string is longer than 5 characters.
-3. Use [try ... catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) to handle an invalid input scneario (e.g., non-numeric input).
+2. Log results to the console as seen by the example test cases.
+- calculatePriceWithTax(100, 0.1) // Should return 110
+- calculatePriceWithTax(50)       // Should use default tax rate
+- calculatePriceWithTax(-10, 0.1) // Should handle error
+- calculatePriceWithTax("100", 0.1) // Should handle error

 ## Session 4